Fall River Public Library

 Most e-books are available in a variety of formats for all popular e-readers and mobile devices, including Kindle, Nook, Kobo, Sony, iPod, iPad, iPhone, and Android phones/tablets.
 They will also work on most laptop or desktop computers.
 SAILS provides a complete list of supported devices.

 When you borrow e-books for the first time, you will be asked to download the Overdrive software that the SAILS library system uses to process downloads.
 This is safe to download to your computer or device.
+You can read books right in your browser through Overdrive (you will need to be online to do this) or download them in either Adobe or Kindle format (so you can read them anytime, even without wi-fi).
 If you borrow books from Axis 360, you can choose from Adobe ePub or PDF (works on almost any computer) or Blio, which offers enhanced features, such as color art and read-aloud.
 Kindle now has a free reading app that can be used on other devices, including Apple iPads and iPhones.

 If you are downloading a book in the Adobe ePub or PDF format, you may also need to download Adobe software and register online with Adobe.
 If you don't already have one, you will be prompted to create an Adobe account with a username and password.
 This is free and takes just a minute.
 To download books for Kindle, you will need an Amazon ID (usually, an email address and password).
 Normally, you will set up your Amazon ID when you first purchase your Kindle.